webtranslateit/webtranslateit/README.md

 [Support](http://help.webtranslateit.com)
 [Documentation](http://docs.webtranslateit.com/web_translate_it_client/)

-This is a gem providing tools to sync your software’s language files with [Web Translate It](https://webtranslateit.com), a web-based computer-aided translation tool.
+`web_translate_it` is a rubygem providing tools to sync your language files with [Web Translate It](https://webtranslateit.com), a web-based computer-aided translation tool.

 ![Web Translate It](http://s3.amazonaws.com:80/edouard.baconfile.com/web_translate_it%2Fwti.png)

-This gem provides your app with:
+This gem provides 4 tools:

-* an executable, `wti`, that will help you to upload and download language files from the command line (or in whatever else you want to execute it),
+* an executable, `wti`, that will help you to upload and download language files from the command line,
-* a handful of rake task to fetch and upload your translations,
+* a synchronisation server to help your translation team update your language files from a web-based interface,
-* a Sinatra app to help you download your translations from a web-based interface,
+* a handful of rake task you can use with your Ruby on Rails application,
 * a rack middleware to automatically fetch new translations from Web Translate It.

 ## Installation